iamguid/ngx-mf/README.md

 Lets say we want infer `FormGroup` where fields `firstName`, `lastName`, `nickname`, `birthday` should be `FormControl` and field `contacts` should be `FormArray` of `FormGroups`.

-For that we need to pass annotation in our `FormModel` type.
+For that we need to pass annotation in our `FormType` type.
  The syntax of annotation will be:

 ```typescript